Show Me Love (Robin S. song): Critical reception

 The AllMusic editor Alex Henderson observed the influence of Evelyn "Champagne" King on Maynard's vocals, but wrote that she was "obviously her own person".
-He said the succes led many to think of Maynard as a "dance-floor diva".
+He said the success led many to think of Maynard as a "dance-floor diva".
 J.D.
 Considine from The Baltimore Sun praised the "stomping, bass-driven" song as one of the "best moments" on Maynard's debut album.
-Larry Flick from Billboard described it as a "big, finger-wavin' performance" combined with "an understated arrangement of icy cool electro beats".
+Larry Flick from Billboard magazine described it as a "big, finger-wavin' performance" combined with "an understated arrangement of icy cool electro beats".
 M.R.
 Martinez from Cash Box wrote that "Show Me Love" would "become a testament to any dance floor DJ".

 A writer for Complex described "Show Me Love" as "pure" and "powerful", while Anderson Jones from Entertainment Weekly described it as a "techno-tinged house tune".
 Joe Muggs from Fact wrote, "For all its poppiness, this is a dark, fierce, attitude-filled beast of a record."
 Howard Cohen from Knight-Ridder Newspapers wrote: "Distinctive, burbling keyboard pattern and rich singing infuse this house classic.
 A must."
 Holly Barringer from Melody Maker said, "I think it's that electronic xylophone effect that does it for me.
 And those vocals.
 The kind of big, sassy voice that fills your ears.
 Warm and tight and snappy."

-The European magazine Music & Media worte of the "buzzing synth basslines and synthesised xylophone".
+The European magazine Music & Media wrote of the "buzzing synth basslines and synthesised xylophone".
 Alan Jones from Music Week stated on the 1997 re-release, that the track "is widely recognised as one of the classic dance tracks of the Nineties and the original can't be improved on, but our old friend "public demand" has apparently forced a re-release."
 He added, "Reserve a place in the upper echelons of the chart."
 A reviewer from The Orlando Sentinel viewed it as "hard-driving".
 Jeremy Helligar from People Magazine remarked that the singer "sounded so caught up in the rapture of the rhythm that listeners couldn't help following suit."
 Popdust noted "that gorgeous, glorious riff", adding that Robin S. "sounds shell-shocked and devastated, like she's pleading for her guy to show her love, because she just doesn't know if she can take another crushing disappointment.
 It's very dark, and could have been overwhelmingly dour, if not for the snare-and-hi-hat shuffle that keeps propelling the song forward."
 Rob Sheffield from Spin said it was "great" and called its synthesiser riff "haunting".
 TMZ described it as "infectious" and said Maynard was an "icon in the '90s club scene".